 |January 1, 2022||$14.00 / hour||$15.00 / hour|

 Additionally, some counties have their own minimum wage laws that entitle workers in the county to higher wages.
-For example, starting on January 1, 2021:
+For example, as on January 1, 2022:

 Because exempt employees are entitled to a minimum salary that is twice as high as the minimum hourly wage of nonexempt workers, the location and size of their employer can matter, as well as the date.